Top Links

 1. Check your signal

-A weak signal strength is the most common cause of picture break-up.
+Weak signal strength is the most common cause of TV picture break-up.
 Your Freeview receiver just can't get enough signal to hold a decent picture.

-Most Freeview set-top boxes and TV sets have an on-screen signal strength screen.
+Most Freeview set-top boxes and TV sets have an on-screen signal strength meter.
 This can be useful in working out how good your incoming TV signal is.
-You may have measurements for both Quality and Strength - the measurement for Quality is very important - if this is high, then you're likely to get good pictures even if the strength is much lower.
+You may have measurements for both Quality and Strength - the measurement for 'Quality' is very important - if this is high, then you're likely to get good pictures even if the 'Strength' is much lower.

 Freeview signal strength

-If your signal is weak, check your coverage.
-If you're in Freeview coverage, a weak signal could point to an aerial issue.
+If your signal is weak, check your Freeview coverage.
+If you're in a good Freeview coverage area, then a weak signal could point to an aerial issue.

 You should find the on-screen signal strength meter somewhere in one of the menus.
 Check your receiver's manual for details.